Search the Health Library

 - Consent forms signed after the implementation of research procedures

-The final visit report will list positive findings, as well as areas in which deficiencies were identified.
-In cases where problems are noted, the investigator has the opportunity to provide clarifications or to develop a plan of corrective action to eliminate the potential for future problems.
+The final visit report will list actionable findings, as well as areas in which deficiencies were identified.
+In cases where problems are noted, the investigator has the opportunity to respond to recommendations of the monitor or to provide clarifications or to develop a plan of corrective action to eliminate the potential for future problems.